jaredloftus/profiles/fabianvogelsteller.md

 # Fabian Vogelsteller

 ## Summary
-Fabian Vogelsteller is a lead DApp developer at Ethereum.
-His most known project now is the ERC-20 Token Standard, conceived together with Vitalik Buterin.
+Fabian Vogelsteller is lead DApp developer at Ethereum.
+His most known project is the ERC-20 Token Standard, conceived together with Vitalik Buterin.

 ## Bio
-Based in Berlin, Fabian Vogelsteller is a lead DApp developer at Ethereum, working on and building some of Ethereum’s most well-known projects including Mist Browser, the Ethereum Wallet, and Web3. js, the JavaScript library you use to communicate to your local node in a distributed ledger.
-He came on board at Ethereum to help realize these projects and to explore the full potential of blockchain in cryptocurrency and beyond.
-Perhaps Vogelsteller’s most known project now is the ERC-20 Token Standard, conceived together with Vitalik Buterin.
+Based in Berlin, Fabian Vogelsteller is lead DApp developer at Ethereum.
+He is building some of Ethereum’s most well-known projects including Mist Browser, the Ethereum Wallet, and Web3.js, the JavaScript library you use to communicate to your local node in a distributed ledger.
+Perhaps Vogelsteller’s best known project is the ERC-20 Token Standard, conceived together with Vitalik Buterin.
+He came on board at Ethereum to explore the full potential of blockchain in cryptocurrency and beyond.

 Previous employment included TunedIn Media and over 12 years as a freelance web developer, where he used his background in both graphic design and coding from the University at Buffalo and Bauhaus University Weimar.